bluekiri/bluekiri-diagnostics-prometheus/README.md

 # bluekiri-diagnostics-prometheus
 This library is meant to expose DiagnosticSource events as Prometheus metrics using [prometheus-net](https://github.com/prometheus-net/prometheus-net).
-Currently, we expose events from the following sources:
+Currently, we provide observers to expose metrics from these sources:

  - HttpHandlerDiagnosticListener.
 This source logs the events of outgoing HTTP connections made with HttpClient.
  - Microsoft.AspNetCore.
 This source logs events coming from de ASP.NET Core pipeline.